The Banking Regulation Review: Monaco

 iii Regulatory capital and liquidity

-Since the CRD IV and the CRR are applicable in Monaco, credit institutions and branches established in Monaco must comply with the European standards in order to maintain their liquidity and solvency.
+Because the CRD IV and the CRR are applicable in Monaco, credit institutions and branches established in Monaco must comply with the European standards to maintain their liquidity and solvency.
 In this context, credit institutions and branches are required to be permanently solvent.